tlwilliams895/gis-devops/docs/_sources/walkthroughs/elasticsearch-spring/index.rst.txt

 Spring Elasticsearch Configuration
 ----------------------------------

-Checkout the `Spring Elasticsearch configuration <../../configurations/spring-elasticsearch/>`_ article to configure your project for Elasticsearch.
+Checkout the :ref:`spring-elasticsearch` article to configure your project for Elasticsearch.

 Write A Test
 ------------